 You don’t know how to stop a stalker, you need help getting a restraining order, or you need help with suing Uber in small claims court?
 You can’t manage to pay exorbitant bills and need help with some credit card issues?
 Whatever the case, DoNotPay has got you covered.

 Our app can help you in various problematic situations.
-Whether you’re looking for help with stalkers or something else, you only need to log into your DoNotPay account from any web browser and choose from a wide array of services that we have to offer, including:
+Whether you’re looking for help with stalkers or something else, you only need to log into your DoNotPay account from any and choose from a wide array of services that we have to offer, including: